yeshu11225/Internshala-reactjsapp-intern-project/Readme.md

 # Internshala-reactjsapp-intern-project

 This project is a React application that allows users to create and manage accounts.
 It includes a login page, a registration page, and an account information page where users can view and edit their details.
-The application is designed using React version 16+ contributing to overall functionality and user experience.
+The application is designed using React(V16+) contributing to overall functionality and user experience.

 ## Features